attilaszilagyi/ShipmentReconciliation/ShipmentReconciliation/readme.txt

   string    ResultFolderPath:                                                       If empty, it falls back to FolderPath. bool      Verbose:                                True                            Set it to "False" if You don't want to see detailed progress reports, operation phase summaries, and detailed tables/lists of records.

+The default values can be changed in the ShipmentReconciliation.exe.config file

 Command line parameters:

   Every application setting can be provided as command line parameter in the form: Name=Value (eg. OptimizerLimit=100).